We’ve created this website specifically for UK based, qualified financial advisers only.

 If you’re not a financial adviser we can redirect you to the appropriate part of our website.

 For many clients, leaving a legacy for their loved ones could be a key objective.
 If this is the case and the client does not use all of their assets for income during retirement, the treatment of different assets can maximise any legacy.

-What's more, recent research has demonstrated how death benefits over the long term can often be higher if, instead of using a mix of bonds and equities, the bond element of a drawdown portfolio is replaced with a lifetime annuity1.
+What's more, research conducted by Milliman in 2018 how death benefits over the long term can often be higher if, instead of using a mix of bonds and equities, the bond element of a drawdown portfolio is replaced with a lifetime annuity.

 Leaving a legacy may not be your client’s only concern, they may have multiple objectives.

 This could prove challenging for you as their adviser, but a holistic approach to retirement planning could support this.
 There are many ways to use and layer together solutions to help achieve a variety of client objectives, including maximising any legacy.